 Flush-mount hobs (also called flush-fitted, flush-mounted or recessed hobs) have grown in popularity over the last few years.
-As faster electrical heating options have come in, induction hobs have been overhauling gas in Britain’s, and the race has been on to make them ever lower profile.
-The ultimate in low profile is flush-mounting – where the flange around the hob drops into a shallow recess cut into the worktop, making the top glass, heating surface completely level with the worktop around.
+As faster electrical heating options have come in, induction hobs have been overhauling gas in Britain’s kitchens, and the race has been on to make them ever lower profile.
+The ultimate in low profile is flush-mounting – where the flange around the hob drops into a shallow recess cut into the worktop, making the upper, glass, heating surface completely level with the worktop around.

 A flush mount induction hob in a Colonial White granite island in Haywards Heath, West Sussex.